 Women ...
 Animation ...
 Womanimation!

 What is Womanimation!?
-As the name implies, it's a festival showcasing acclaimed animated film stories created by women from around the world.
+As the name implies, it's a competitive international film festival showcasing acclaimed animated film stories created by women from around the world.

 From satire to drama, from the everyday to the surreal - in styles from traditional 2-d to stop-motion to computer animation - the festival showcases wide-ranging visual styles.